 This may seem obvious at first read.
-That is, until you consider the fact that tens of millions of people worldwide perish from lifestyle diseases that are largely preventable.
+That is, until you consider the fact that tens of millions of people worldwide struggle with lifestyle diseases that are largely preventable.
 And, a staggering number of people in the U.S. and globally suffer from depression and other psychological disorders.

-My goal for this guide (and the complimentary printable that summarizes it) is to help you effortlessly manage your well-being — and hopefully avoid undue emotional, mental, and physical distress.
+The goal for this guide is to help you effortlessly manage your well-being — and hopefully avoid undue emotional, mental, and physical distress.

-Though the terms health and wellness are often used interchangeably they actually mean different things.
+Self-care is a term that encompasses all the things you can do to preserve or improve your well-being, happiness, personal health and wellness.
+Though the terms health and wellness are often used interchangeably, they actually mean different things.

 It helps to think of the structure of a house.
 There are critical elements such as the foundation and frame that provide support, shape, strength, and stability.
 If any of these are compromised the house would collapse.